CliMA/ClimaCoupler.jl/experiments/SlabLand/README.md

             balance_law::ModelSetup,
             fluxᵀn::Vars, _...)
             F_tot = calculate_land_sfc_fluxes(balance_law, state_prognostic⁻, state_auxiliary⁻, t)  # W/m^2
-            fluxᵀn.ρθ = - F_tot  / balance_law.parameters.cp_d
+            fluxᵀn.ρθ += - F_tot  / balance_law.parameters.cp_d

         end

 ## **Slab Land Component**

-For prototyping of the coupler, we parameterize the land as a 0-dimensional slab covering the whole globe, analogous to the slab ocean with no water.
+For prototyping the coupler, we parameterize the land as a 0-dimensional slab covering the whole globe, analogous to the slab ocean with no water.

 ### 1. Formulation
 The evolution of the prognostic variable, surface soil temperature ($T_{sfc}$), can be written in the units of heat flux (W m$^{-2}$):